-- 1. Full-time employees of Tallahassee Community College and their dependents - 2.
-Full-time employees of area school districts - 3.
+1. Full-time employees of Tallahassee Community College and their dependents

+- 2. Full-time employees of area school districts - 3.
 Graduates of the Fostering Achievement program (current or former foster care participants) - 4.
 Graduates of the Tallahassee Community College New Start Scholarship program - 5.
 Law enforcement and public safety officers employed in area counties.

-Eligible students will receive a tuition scholarship of up to 25% - applied to tuition charges remaining after the deduction of EASE grants.
+Eligible students will receive a tuition scholarship of up to 20% - applied to tuition charges remaining after all Federal and State grants.
+Please note that students must be eligible for Federal and/or State grants.